I love doing solo, and Delhi to Bir Billing was yet another alone trip to the mountains.

 Apart from Delhi to Bir, if you’re visiting from nearby places such as Chandigarh.
 Then the route would be the same.

 The Delhi to Bir Volvo bus service starts from Majnu-ka-Tila & the estimated time for the bus to reach Chandigarh is between 12-1:00 a.m.

 The bus leaving from Delhi will reach Chandigarh in the next 5 hrs.
 So, if your boarding point is Chandigarh make sure to arrive at your pick-up point before time.

 Also, there are direct buses for HRTC and ordinary that start from Chandigarh.
 The departure time of the buses will remain the same (11 p.m.-1.a.m.).

 The time taken from Chandigarh to reach Bir Billing is approx. 7-8hrs.

-How to reach Bir Billing from Dharamshala?
+How to Reach Bir from Dharamshala?

-Dharamshala to Bir Billing by an ordinary HRTC Bus
+Dharamshala to Bir Billing by an Ordinary HRTC Bus

-Best season to travel Bir Billing
+Best Season to Travel Bir Billing

-You must avoid traveling to mountains during the rainy season because landslides and floods can act as a major barrier in your journey.
+You must avoid traveling to mountains during the rainy season because landslides and floods could stop your Journey.